-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things, there is no law.
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things, there is no law (Galatians 5:22-23).

 An excellent template for what God is like is Galatians 5:22-23.
-Dad, take each one of those nine elements and assess how well you are imaging God the Father to your children.
+Dad, will you take each one of those nine elements and assess how well you are imaging God the Father to your children?